OrchardSkills/OrchardSkills.OrchardCore.BulmaDarkTheme/OrchardSkills.OrchardCore.BulmaDarkTheme/README.md

 Added the Bulma CSS with Webpack build to Visual Studio

+Important!
+Neet to:

+1. First Rebuild Solution without running.
+2. Then Run.

+There is a bizare bug in Visual Studio that you can't build and run at the same time on the first build.
+This issue only occurs the first time you build and run.

 # Manual Build for Bulma CSS with Webpack

 Building Bulma CSS with Webpack